Perplexity SEO: How to Get Your Brand Cited in AI Answers

 3. Citation assignment

 Perplexity’s system requires a citation on every sentence that includes information derived from search results.
-The model cites up to three sources per sentence, choosing the most pertinent results.
-Citations appear inline, immediately after the relevant claim.
+Citations appear inline, immediately after the relevant claim, pointing readers to the source for each piece of information.

-This is fundamentally different from ChatGPT, which often synthesizes information from multiple sources into a single statement with one or two citations.
+This is fundamentally different from ChatGPT, which often synthesizes information from multiple sources into a single statement with minimal citations.
 Perplexity’s citation-heavy approach means more pages get referenced per answer, but each citation needs to earn its spot by providing specific, verifiable information.

 What Perplexity values in a source

 Specificity over generality.
-Perplexity’s system is instructed to deliver “factually correct” and “contextually relevant” responses backed by “current, verifiable information.”
+Perplexity’s system is designed to deliver factually correct and contextually relevant responses backed by current, verifiable information.
 Generic overviews that restate common knowledge don’t earn citations.
 Pages with original data, specific numbers, named frameworks, or expert analysis do.

 Recency signals.
 The search API tracks both publication date and last-updated timestamps.
-Perplexity’s retrieval supports time-based filtering (by hour, day, week, month, or year), and its system prompts prioritize recency for news and time-sensitive queries.
+Perplexity’s retrieval supports time-based filtering by hour, day, week, month, or year.
+Its system prioritizes recency for news and time-sensitive queries.
 Pages with recent updates have an advantage, especially for evolving topics.

 Structured, extractable content.
-Perplexity reads up to 3,000 to 4,000 tokens per page when assembling its context.
-Content needs to deliver value within that window.
+Content needs to deliver value within Perplexity’s extraction window.
 Clear headings, concise paragraphs, and direct answers to specific questions make extraction easier.
 If your key claims are buried in paragraph 15, they won’t make the cut.

 Multi-source consensus.
 When multiple credible sources agree on a claim, Perplexity is more likely to cite them.
-This is why building entity authority across the web matters.
-If your brand is mentioned on authoritative third-party sites, industry publications, and forums, Perplexity has more signals to draw from when deciding whether to reference you.
+This is why building topical authority across your site matters alongside off-site mentions.
+If your brand appears on authoritative third-party sites, industry publications, and forums, Perplexity has more signals confirming your relevance.

 Six steps to get cited by Perplexity